techstackmedia/rest-api-authentication/README.md

   "arrowParens": "avoid"
 }
 ```

 Read more on [prettier documentation](https://prettier.io/docs/en/options.html).

 ### eslintrc

-If your want suggestions on your code for better code practice and linting (highlighing/checking) of errors and warning with ease then eslint is the way.
+If you want suggestions on your code for better code practice and linting (highlighing/checking) of errors and warning with ease then eslint is the way.
 See the example below:

 `.eslint`